7Reaper7/OS/Windows Installation Manual.md

 ## Step 3: Boot from USB

 1. Restart your computer.
-2. Enter the boot meny key (different for different computers, f12 for me).
+2. Enter the boot menu key (different for different computers, f12 for me).
 3. Select the USB you had installed the boot in.
 ![Select USB](./images/bootMenu.png)